Collaborating with human services agencies to connect eligible residents to tax credits in Illinois

 Why This Matters For Families

-In Illinois, the state EITC can help families receive up to 20% of their federal credit, helping families to not only reduce the dollar amount they’re liable to pay back in taxes, but also get a refund if the credit is greater than the amount they owe.
-As an effective anti-poverty measure, the state has been eager to get as many families as are eligible to claim the credit, but doing so often requires families to navigate the often complex and frightening world of federal and state tax legislation.
+In Illinois, the state EITC can help families receive up to 20% of their federal credit, helping to not only reduce the dollar amount they’re liable to pay back in taxes, but also to get a refund if the credit is greater than the amount they owe.
+The state also recently implemented a CTC to help families as well.
+The state has been interested in getting as many families as are eligible to claim the credit to help reduce the impacts of poverty, but doing so often requires families to navigate the often complex and frightening world of federal and state tax legislation.

 Implementation Challenge